techidaily/site-games-able/source/_posts/perfect-pitch-turn-off-series-s-shakes.md

 ### Q: Why Is Your Xbox Series X|S Constantly Vibrating?

  If your Xbox Series X|S controller is constantly vibrating or carries on vibrating even after disabling the feature, there may be a fault with your controller.
-To fix controller vibration, you need to[take apart your Xbox Wireless Controller](https://www.makeuseof.com/xbox-series-xs-controller-how-to-take-apart/) and replace the vibration motors.
+To fix controller vibration, you need to [take apart your Xbox Wireless Controller](https://www.makeuseof.com/xbox-series-xs-controller-how-to-take-apart/) and replace the vibration motors.
 Failing this, you will need to replace your Xbox controller.

 ### Q: Does Controller Vibration Affect Your Xbox Controller’s Battery Life?